Janet Hering: Research and career

-In 2007 she returned to the ETH Zurich, where she was appointed Professor of Environmental Biogeochemistry, and became Director of EAWAG.
-At EAWAG Hering is responsible for a $48 million annual budget, 300 staff and 100 graduate students.
-She was the first woman to be made Director of a Swiss federal research institute.
+In 2007, she returned to the ETH Zurich, where she was appointed Professor of Environmental Biogeochemistry and became Director of EAWAG.
+She was the first woman to be made Director of a Swiss federal research institute, and served in that role through 2022.
+At EAWAG Hering was responsible for a $48 million annual budget, 300 staff and 100 graduate students.
 She was made a Professor of Environmental Chemistry at EPFL in 2010.
 Since her return to Switzerland, Hering has worked on water quality and management, as well as promoting collaboration between academics.
 She is an investigator of the National Science Foundation’s Engineering Research Center for Re-inventing the Nation's Urban Water Infrastructure (ReNUWIt).
 Hering has written about the need for more knowledge brokering and ways to use interdisciplinary science to address challenges in society.
 In particular, Hering has offered that if water research were synthesized, it would be possible to achieve the Sustainable Development Goals.

 She was made an honorary fellow of IHE Delft Institute for Water Education in 2017 and a fellow of the Geochemical Society in 2018.
 She was awarded the Clarke Prize from the National Water Research Institute in 2018.
 She served as chairwoman of the ETH Zurich Women Professors forum.